 That makes energy Master Limited Partnerships, now yielding 10%-15%, especially interesting in this low yield world.
 Since no one in the industry knows which issuers are going bankrupt, you have to take a basket approach and buy all of them.

 The Alerian MLP ETF (AMLP) does this for you in an ETF format (click here for details).
 At its low this fund was down by 41% this year.
 The last printed annualized yield I saw was 10%.
 That kind of return will cover up a lot of sins.

 Our train has moved over to a siding to permit a freight train to pass, as it has priority on the Amtrak system.
 Three Burlington Northern engines are heaving to pull over 100 black, brand new tank cars, each carrying 30,000 gallons of oil from the fracking fields in North Dakota.

 There is another tank car train right behind it.
-No wonder Warren Buffett tap dances to work every day, as he owns the road.
-US Steel (X) also does the two-step, since they provide immense amounts of steel to build these massive cars.
+No wonder Warren Buffet tap dances to work every day, as he owns the railroad.

 Enjoy cheap oil while it lasts because it won?t last forever.
 American rig counts are already falling off a cliff and will eventually engineer a price recovery.